fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p><b><u>VPCs Connections</u></b></p>
 <ul>
   <li><b>VPC Peering</b> <a href="https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html">[1]</a>: connect two VPC via direct network route using private IP; cross account and region, no transitive peering, must not have overlapping CIDRS.
-It can use Security Group cross account but not cross region. </li>
+It can use Security Group cross account but not cross region.
+For cross region, the security group has to allow traffic from the second region using application server IP addresses</li>
   <li><a href="https://d1.awsstatic.com/whitepapers/aws-privatelink.pdf"><b>PrivateLink</b></a>: provides private connectivity between VPCs, AWS services, and your on-premises networks, <u>without exposing your traffic to the public internet</u>.
 It is the best option to expose a service to many of customer VPC.
 It does not need VPC peering, or route tables or Gateways.
 It needs a <u>Network Load Balancer</u> (NLB) on the service VPC and an <u>ENI</u> on the customer VPC.</li>
   <li><b>VPM CloudHub</b>: Multiple sites with its own VPN connection.
 The traffic is encrypted.</li>
   <li>VPN: